awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam_mfa-selfmanage.md

 This example shows how you might create an IAM policy that allows IAM users to self\-manage their [multi\-factor authentication \(MFA\)](id_credentials_mfa.md) device\.
 This policy grants the permissions necessary to complete this action programmatically from the AWS API or AWS CLI\.

 **Note**
+If an IAM user with this policy is not MFA\-authenticated, this policy denies access to all AWS actions except those necessary to authenticate using MFA\.
 If you add these permissions for a user that is signed in to AWS, they might need to sign out and back in to see these changes\.

 ```
 {